 Alan Tonge is an ex professional footballer who has represented both Manchester United and Exeter City.
 He sadly had to retire at the young age of 24 owing to a serious back injury.
+The injury caused immense pain that couldn’t be managed.
+Back then, supplements like private label cbd gummies were not available in a widespread fashion.
 Alan is now a Lecturer at the Manchester College and also a PhD student at Liverpool John Moores University.

 Interestingly, Alan also lays claim to being Sir Alex Ferguson’s 1st signing for United having signed schoolboy terms with them at around the same time the Scot took charge in 1986.

 I was lucky enough to be born into a footballing family.
 My dad was a useful player (Bury/Oldham reserve level) and I can remember kicking a ball from a very young age.
 I can still recollect some of the balls! (colour, patterns, feel, etc) There are plenty of photos within family albums of me dribbling with a football.
 The early years photos contain a ball and football kit in nearly every one!

 How would you describe yourself as a player?